Guide to Buying Your First Microscope

 That’s why we have put together this guide so that you can get an overview on what’s available in the market and a look into the type of microscope which fits your needs before you make a purchase.

-You don’t have to worry about having any particular background knowledge or have to work in a professional capacity to buy a microscope as they’re so often used by people at home and professionals alike and it’s certainly a great way to encourage and maintain a kid’s interest in the sciences; which is so important in today’s STEM-focused job market.
+You don’t have to worry about having any particular background knowledge or have to work in a professional capacity to buy a microscope as they’re so often used by people at home as well as professionals.
+A microscope is certainly a great way to encourage and maintain a child’s interest in the sciences which is so important in today’s STEM-focused job market.

-For the uninitiated, there are two types of microscope: the low power and high power.
+For the uninitiated, there are two types of microscope: low power and high power.

 Although both are useful for the applications they were designed for, high power microscopes are more popular not only to professionals, but to hobbyists and children as well.
 This can be attributed to the fact that “invisible” things can be observed, thus presenting a more exciting experience for the user.